bharatraj88/angular2-tooltip/README.md

 	 Class for customizing the tool tip display.
 This class will be appended to the tooltip element on display.

+#Events

+  1.  **beforeShow** : ToolTipComponent

+       This event is emitted just before the tooltip is displayed.
+Returns the instance of tooltip.

+  2.  **show** : ToolTipComponent

+       This event is emitted just after the tooltip is displayed.
+Returns the instance of tooltip.

+  3.  **beforeHide** : ToolTipComponent

+       This event is emitted just before the tooltip is going to hide.
+Returns the instance of tooltip.

+  4.  **hide** : ToolTipComponent

+       This event is emitted just before the tooltip is hidden.
+Returns the instance of tooltip.

 #Test Component

 To test or check the working of this component, clone from git repository.